Albert Pike Ponders on Lucifer in Morals and Dogma: Tells Us to Seek the Light of Knowledge

 This is The Secret Doctrine Index’s mentions of Lucifer.
 LUCIFER—is the Adversary (relative to Nemesis) in its lowest aspect and Logos in its highest aspect; both Holy Ghost and Satan; is referred to as AETHER, astral light by Levi, and Harbinger of Light; confers spiritual immortality in the legend; is the essence of the “Universal Mind” (Sk.
 MAHAT) and is the spirit of intellect; the first archangel from CHAOS; is an older, or higher god than Jehovah — a minor god; the name of a Pontiff and Christian sect; is (or in) the mind; was called Venus by Christians; and the Verbum are one, &c.

 In the same Morals and Dogma as shown, Albert Pike, besides encouraging Masons to seek the light of knowledge and the liberal arts, encourages us to be protectors of the people, and to help them.
-We are in such predicament today in this country, because of the ignorance of the ideas behind, and the slander of such persons.
-Manly P. Hall says in one of his lectures, he was a tall towering giant, physically and intellectually.
+We are in such predicament today in this country, because of the ignorance of the ideas behind it, and the slander of such persons.
+Manly P. Hall says in one of his lectures, that Pike was physically and intellectually, a tall towering giant, and a Platonist, with an encyclopedic knowledge.
 He expressed the fullness of republican thought in his work when he wrote:

 “Masonry will do all in its power, by direct exertion and co-operation, to improve and inform as well as to protect the people; to better their physical condition, relieve their miseries, supply their wants, and minister to their necessities.
 Let every Mason in this, good work do all that may be in his power. (…) Above all things let us never forget that mankind constitutes one great brotherhood; all born to encounter suffering and sorrow, and therefore bound to sympathize with each other.
 For no tower of Pride was ever yet high enough to lift its possessor above the trials and fears and frailties of humanity.”
 (Pike, Ch.
 XI : Sublime Elect of the Twelve, or Prince Ameth, p.
 180)